Any major life change takes a lot patience and planning. Getting the necessary support from family and friends will make it easier.

 Plan Mini Excursions

-Part of helping your senior loved one feel like their assisted living community is home is by making sure they do not feel as though they are trapped or forced to stay there.
-Assisted living communities will allow you the time you need to take your loved one away for a day trip.
-These excursions can include trips to a sports game, museum, or even the local park for a picnic.
+Assisted living communities usually allow families to take the senior resident out for a day trip.
+These can include trips to a sports game, museum, restaurants or even the local park for a picnic.
 If possible, keep holiday traditions the same.
 If you have always gone to one particular relative’s house for Thanksgiving, continue to do so.
 If that is no longer possible due to health or other circumstances, bring holiday traditions to them at the assisted living facility.
+Again, due to the Coronavirus Pandemic, be sure to contact the community directly to ask about their policies.

-While visiting is very important, the ability for your senior loved one to exist without you is just as important.
-Assisted living communities encourage socialization among its residents, and you should too: encourage your loved one to participate in social activities and be friendly with others who live in the community.
-They may find that they have a lot in common with those who live around them, making new friends and finding their independence.
+While visiting your loved one is very important, the ability for your senior loved one to exist without you is just as important.
+Assisted living communities encourage socialization among the residents, and you should too.
+Be sure to encourage your loved one to participate in activities and socialize with other residents in the community.
+They’ll be surprised to find out that they have a lot in common with the other assisted living residents.
+This will allow them to make new friends, thus making their stay more enjoyable.

 Get to Know the Staff